ajungers-ga/sql-lab-nfl/README.md

 What happens when the best player in the world takes a pay cut so the team can add MORE talent around him?

 9 SB appearances and 6 SB wins with the Patriots.

+I had to call in a lifeline for number 9.... thanks for the help, Dad!

 The objective: extract structured insights through aggregate functions, filters, sorting, and multi-table joins.